kamilstalinski/kamilstalinski/README.md

 - 🌱 I’m currently learning **React, Next.js**

-- 👨‍💻 All of my projects are available at [kamilstalinski.netlify.com](kamilstalinski.netlify.com)
+- 👨‍💻 All of my projects are available at [kamilstalinski.netlify.app](kamilstalinski.netlify.app)

 - 📫 How to reach me **kamstal95@gmail.com**